GET ORDAINED

 + Which Type of Wedding Officiant Should You Choose?

 No matter who you choose, they’ll need to meet the legal requirements to officiate in your state.
-A friend who gets ordained online with American Marriage Ministries (AMM) and completes any local registration requirements can officiate a wedding anywhere in the U.S., except Virginia (read more about what’s happening in Virginia here).
+A friend who gets ordained online with American Marriage Ministries (AMM) and completes any local registration requirements can officiate a wedding anywhere in the U.S. (*it's much harder in Virginia, where we're looking into our options).

 + Everything your friend needs to legally officiate a wedding